noiseprotocol/noise_spec/noise.md

  * Some ciphers (e.g. Salsa20) only have 64 bit nonces.
  * 64 bit nonces were used in the initial specification and implementations of ChaCha20, so Noise nonces can be used with these implementations.
- * 64 bits allows the entire nonce to be treated as an integer and incremented.
+ * 64 bits makes it easy for the entire nonce to be treated as an integer and incremented.
  * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.